Solution | Customer Lifetime Value Forecasting#

 A short note on automation#

-It is possible to automate the Flow of this solution to be triggered based on new data, a specific time, etc via the Project Setup.
-All of these trigger parameters can be tuned in the Scenarios menu of the project.
+It’s possible to automate the Flow of this Solution based on new data, a specific time, etc. via the Project Setup.
+You can tune all trigger parameters in the Scenarios menu of the project.

-Additionally, reporters can be created to send messages to Teams, Slack, email, etc. to keep our full organization informed.
-These scenarios can also be run ad-hoc as needed.
-Full detail on the scenarios and project automation can be found in the wiki.
+Additionally, you can create reporters to send messages to Teams, Slack, email, etc. to keep your full organization informed.
+You can also run these scenarios ad-hoc as needed.
+You can find full details on the scenarios and project automation in the wiki.

-The intent of this project is to enable customer success teams to understand how Dataiku can be used to assess the value of their existing customer base and make smarter decisions on customer outreach, marketing campaigns, and much more.
+The intent of this project is to enable customer success teams to understand how they can use Dataiku to assess the value of their existing customer base and make smarter decisions on customer outreach, marketing campaigns, and much more.

-By creating a singular solution that can benefit and influence the decisions of a variety of teams in a single retail organization, smarter and more holistic strategies can be designed in order to maximize sales, while keeping customer outreach and acquisition costs down.
+By creating a singular Solution that can benefit and influence the decisions of a variety of teams in a single retail organization, you can design smarter and more holistic strategies to maximize sales, while keeping customer outreach and acquisition costs down.